 Another factor worth considering is that as a result of photosynthesis, water plants and weed produces oxygen during the day, but then actually use up oxygen in the water during the night.
 This means that in warm conditions, oxygen levels will be at their lowest at first light, when the air temperature may actually feel a good deal cooler.
 So fish caught in the early morning, particularly from small weedy stillwater fisheries may be at particular risk.

 Different species are also more vulnerable to warm water/low oxygen levels than others, with carp an eels better able to cope and trout and salmon particularly badly effected.
+The nature of your fishery is really important, if it is a flowing natural river with plenty of riffles and shallows, then the water will be more oxygenated, if it’s a slow, canalised river, or stillwater it is likely to have lower dissolved oxygen levels in hot conditions.

 So what can anglers do to help protect our fish stocks and care for the fish we catch ?